Middle School Curriculum

 Through reading short stories, myths, poetry, memoirs, and articles, students explore their world.
 They consider point of view, reliability of narrator, and characterization.
 They continue to explore personal and scholastic writing through journals, short essays, research reports, a character-analysis project, and reading-response journals.
 The focus is on organizing ideas, considering audience and purpose, creating effective sentences, revising, and proofreading.
 Grammar lessons are primarily incorporated into the writing lessons.

 Students read stories, novels, and drama with themes of quest and courage in facing difficult life choices.
 They write to understand literature as they study point of view, voice, and mood.
 Furthermore, they continue to explore writing with an emphasis on developing essays and personal narratives, and they write for different audiences and for different purposes.
 Writing conventions are taught in the context of the student’s writing and practiced throughout the year.
 The focus is on sentence combining, revising, and proofreading.

 - Grade 9 - English

-In the ninth-grade English course, students study renowned short stories and Shakespearean drama.
+In the ninth-grade English course, students study renowned short stories, classic American and multicultural literature, and Shakespearean drama.
 They analyze literary techniques, synthesize information from several sources on a single topic, understand how genre relates to theme, compare universal themes, and appreciate precise language.
-Developing the student’s voice on paper, exploring more complex grammar through writing, and revising are emphases throughout the year.
+Developing the student’s voice on paper, exploring more complex grammar through writing, revising, and peer-editing are emphases throughout the year.
 By the end of the spring term, students compile a writing portfolio that documents and highlights their progress.

 Language Skills is an elected core-curricular course that is offered in grades 7-9 in lieu of a foreign language